udaraRanatunga/COVID19-Tracer/README.md

 (Also note that the application is built for ios 11 to upwards)

 ## Installation Notes:
-- Update the podfile using the below commands in the terminal pod update pod install
+Update the podfile using the below commands in the terminal -pod update
+-pod install

 ## Tests
 - UnitTests and UITests are included in the project.